Update Your Mother’s Wedding Gown

 One of our specialties is Re-Creating heirloom wedding gowns.
 Heirloom can be a gown passed down in your family, possibly your mother’s or grandmother’s, or even from your fiance’s family.
-This is a truly special opportunity to honor your lineage and dear ones.
+This is a truly special opportunity to honor your lineage and dear departed grandmothers.
+There is sacred history in these stitches, and re-creating these heirlooms is our greatest honor!

 Or, maybe you have a new-to-you antique gown that you’re updating for future generations to treasure?
-We’ve worked with hundreds of heirloom gowns over the 10 years that Janay A has been re-designing, ranging in date from 1880’s-present.
+We’ve worked with hundreds of heirloom gowns over the 13 years that we have been re-designing, ranging in date from 1880’s-1980’s.

-Breathing new life into these special gowns is truly an honor, and working with you on this project is a privilege.
-A special and Eco-friendly move, for the wedding win!
+Breathing new life into these special gowns is truly a magical experience, and working with you on this project is a privilege ( PLUS an Eco-friendly move, for the wedding win!)

 Have a Special Dress?

-1. Try it on, check it over- Have fun trying it on- and keep in mind that if it doesn’t fit, that’s okay (see below).
+1. Get it Out- Have fun trying it on, and keep in mind that if it doesn’t fit, that’s okay (see below)!
 We should be able to work with it or at the very least use parts of it for your wedding gown.
-Look over the dress for stains, and if needed have it professionally dry-cleaned before proceeding.
+Un-box it so it can hang, and if needed we can assess it and send it out for cleaning or tackle spots in-house.

 2. Schedule our Meeting- During this meeting we’ll talk about your tastes, your gown vision, and discuss all of the possibilities (see some ideas below!).
 We’ll present you with options about how we could rework your gown- from just a few alterations to a complete overhaul, to incorporating elements of your special gown into a new custom dress.
 We’ll pin any alterations at this fitting so you can get a good idea of what we’ll be doing.